View David Barnes's Obituary on TheDay.com and share memories

 |

-David was born Aug.
-18, 1995, in New London the son of Donald Barnes Sr. and Lisa (Chappell) Barnes.
+He was born special to his adoring parents, Donald and Lisa Barnes, his best friend and brother Donald Barnes Jr., his sister Elizabeth and brother-in-law Daniel Czikowsky.
+David's proudest role was being an uncle to his nephews Todd Robbins, Owen Robbins, and Zander Czikowsky, who were the motivation for positivity in his life.
+He was predeceased by his grandfather Ronald Barnes Sr., closest four-legged friend Flash and many others that were there greeting him.
+He is survived by a never-ending list of loving family and friends.

-Visitation will be held from 2 to 4 p.m.
-Friday, at the Montville Funeral Home of Church and Allen.
-A celebration of David's Life immediately following the visitation from 4 to 7 p.m. at the Montville Polish Club, 85 Maple Ave., Montville.
+David was a loyal employee of F & F Distributors.
+He was also a member of Teamsters Local 493.

-The Montville Funeral Home of Church and Allen, is assisting with arrangements.
+We are celebrating David's life with calling hours from 2 to 4 p.m.
+Friday, Jan.
+31, at Church & Allen located at 53 Norwich-New London Turnpike, Montville and concluding from 4 to 7 p.m. at the Polish Club, 85 Maple Ave., Montville, where he was a member and employee.